Deputy Prime Minister Winston Peters railroads Transport Minister Phil Twyford's light rail timeline

 • World-class rail network benefits

-He said the Government was "highly motivated" to progress the project.
+He said the Government was "highly motivated" to progress the project and the decision on a delivery partner was moving through the Cabinet process.

-"With Cabinet processes it's never a good idea to put an exact timeframe on it in terms of days or weeks – but soon."
+"With Cabinet processes it's never a good idea to put an exact timeframe on [the decision] in terms of days or weeks – but soon."

-It was not long, however, until Twyford's Cabinet colleague – New Zealand First leader Winston Peters – had undermined that position.
+It was not long, however, until Twyford's Cabinet colleague, New Zealand First leader Winston Peters, had undermined that position.

 "It's not going to happen in the immediate term," Peters said on his way into the House this afternoon.